Frequently asked Questions about Equine Insurance

 Up to what age will my horses be insurable?

 Companies will generally offer Full Mortality up to age 20.
-However, overage rates will increase the cost to insure once a horse is over 12 or 15, depending on the breed and use of the horse.
+However, overage rates will increase the cost to insure once a horse is 15, depending on the carrier, breed and use of the horse.
 When cost becomes a factor, you may start decreasing the amount of mortality insurance on the horse to fair market value with consideration given to older horses and their ability to perform.
 Major Medical is now available up to age 20.

 Can I purchase Loss of Use insurance on my pleasure horse used for trail riding?